El Calafate is referred to as the Tierra de los Glaciares, or Land of the Glaciers.

 All of this ice forms the third largest reserve of fresh water in the world!

-My friends and I went on the full day Big Ice Trek and in my opinion, it was worth every single penny.
+Way back in 2010, my friends and I went on the full day Big Ice Trek and in my opinion, it was worth every single penny.
+But it cost 100 dollars then.
+Today it costs 8 times that and that’s a lot less pennies.

 There are two Perito Moreno Glacier hike options: Big Ice or the shorter Minitrekking.

-Both are full day excursions from El Calafate but involve different amounts of time on the ice.
+The glacier trek options are both full day excursions from El Calafate but involve different amounts of time on the ice.

 My Big Ice Trek Experience